 When bone deterioration limits your ability to receive dental implants, a dental bone graft procedure can restore your candidacy.
 Dental implants are the gold standard in tooth replacement and can provide unparalleled support for crowns, bridges and dentures.
 By undergoing a bone graft procedure at Fort Bend Dental, you can experience the benefits of implants even after bone loss.
-At our two convenient locations in Richmond and Missouri City, TX, we can perform every stage of dental implant treatment, allowing us to ensure you receive high-quality care from graft to restoration.
+At our two convenient locations in Richmond, Rosenberg, and Missouri City, TX, we can perform every stage of dental implant treatment, allowing us to ensure you receive high-quality care from graft to restoration.

 Benefit of Dental Bone Grafts